mikeshulman/narya/README.md

 ## REPL

 Narya cannot read and parse an entire file yet, so one has to interact with it as an OCaml library.
 Currently the easiest way to do this is with the following functions defined in `Testutil.Repl`.
-They can be called from the OCaml toplevel, or from an OCaml executable.
+They must be called inside a wrapper of `run @@ fun () ->` which supplies a namespace for definitions, with each call to `run` using a fresh namespace.

 - `def NAME TYPE TERM` – Define a global constant called `NAME` having type `TYPE` and value `TERM`.
 The arguments `NAME`, `TYPE`, and `TERM` must all be (double-quoted) OCaml strings.
 Thus `NAME` must be a valid identifier, while `TYPE` must parse and typecheck at type `Type`, and `TERM` must parse and typecheck at type `TYPE`.
 In addition, `TERM` can be a case tree (see below).